 When people purchase your shirt, you earn a commission for that sale!
 It’s kind of like earning passive income once you do all the hard work up front.

-Pay for this job (potentially) full time income.
+Pay for this job is (potentially) full-time income.

 Related reading: How to Make Money Selling T-Shirts